You started a blog and now you want to make money blogging! But, you’re finding it super hard!

 From this useful survey I was able to create blog posts and apply to affiliate programs based on their challenges.

-So you see, once you understand your audience, you can market to them and sell to them.
+So you see, once you understand your audience, you can help to them and serve them better.

 3. Network and Collaborate